Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/e-mail/stylesheet-inliner/index.md

 ## Rewriter Configuration Node

-The easiest way to configure the rewriter pipline is just to copy `/libs/cq/config/rewriter/default` to a path inside your application, e.g. `/apps/myapp/config/rewriter/inline-css`.
+The easiest way to configure the rewriter pipeline is just to copy `/libs/cq/config/rewriter/default` to a path inside your application, e.g. `/apps/myapp/config/rewriter/inline-css`.
 Note that the configuration node *must* be inside a four-level path that ends in `config/rewriter`.

 To validate that your configuration was successful, look at the Sling Rewriter tab in the OSGi Web Console.